HEPData/hepdata-cli/README.md

 Command line interface (CLI) and application program interface (API) to allow users to search, download from and upload to [HEPData](https://www.hepdata.net).

-The code is compatible with both Python 2 and Python 3.
-Inspiration from [arxiv-cli](https://github.com/jacquerie/arxiv-cli).
+The code is compatible with Python 3.7 or greater.
+Inspiration from [arxiv-cli](https://github.com/jacquerie/arxiv-cli) (unmaintained since 2018).

 ## Installation (for users)